 Research & Publications

-Dr. Armah is driven to increasing access to quality care for the most vulnerable populations.
+Dr. Armah is driven to increase access to quality care for the most vulnerable populations.

-To achieve these goals Dr. Armah is training the next generation of Mental Health Care Providers within an Integrated Model of Care, and advising on Psychiatric electronic consults from underserved rural settings.
+To achieve this goal, Dr. Armah has become Co-PI on the HRSA funded Optimizing Virtual Care grant, continuously advocating for telehealth embracement and maintenance with the shift the pandemic has created.
+She also plays a role in training the next generation of Mental Health Care Providers within an Integrated Model of Care, and advises on Psychiatric electronic consults from underserved rural settings.
 She also helped support development of a robust telepsychiatry program at CHCI.
-Furthermore she is tireless in her efforts to increase the number of underepresented minorities providing outstanding psychiatric care in communities where patients have not seen themselves reflected in their health care providers.
+Furthermore she is tireless in her efforts to increase the number of underrepresented minorities providing outstanding psychiatric care in communities where patients have not seen themselves reflected in their health care providers.

 Education & Training